12 Essential Tips for Visiting London (from a Local)

 6. Don’t Necessarily Get an Oyster Card

 Oyster Cards used to be the only way (apart from paper tickets) to move around London’s public transportation.
 But, some time ago the TFL (Transport for London) introduced a new payment method to use your contactless bank card.
-It’s much cheaper to pay with the credit/debit card, as long as your bank doesn’t impose high overseas bank charges.
+It’s much cheaper to pay with a credit/debit card, as long as your bank doesn’t impose high overseas bank charges.

 When using your credit/debit card, you don’t need to get a ticket from the machine, simply tap on and off at the gates to the station as you would with an Oyster Card.
-Remember to use the same card when you leave the tube that you used to enter, otherwise you’ll be charged a lot for not checking out.
+Remember to use the same card when you leave the tube that you used to enter, otherwise, you’ll be charged a lot for not checking out.

 Alternatively, if you’re planning on visiting many attractions in London, consider getting a London Pass.
 It gives you access to many London’s top attractions and a hop-on-hop-off bus ticket.